kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 Follow the guidelines below to complete project 3.

 ###1.
-Create Scene and StateX.cs script for MiniGame
+Create Scene and StateX.cs script for MiniGame, or use an Existing Scene.
-Follow the same steps used in [Project 2](https://kdoore.gitbooks.io/cs-2335/content/project-2-create-new-scene-and-state.html), to create a new scene and a new state.cs script.
+Follow the same steps used in [Project 2](https://kdoore.gitbooks.io/cs-2335/content/project-2-create-new-scene-and-state.html), to create a new scene and a new state.cs script, or use an existing scene/state pair from the 5 you created for project 2.

 1. Create a new scene, MiniGame, in a copy of Project 2.
 (You can name your scene anything you want, I'll refer to mine as MiniGame.